esciencecenter-digital-skills/Natural-language-processing/episodes/episode01.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is a document embedding?
+- What different types of preprocessing steps are there?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain what document embedding and TF-IDF is
+- Apply tokenization, lower-casing and stopwords removal

 ::::::::::::::::::::::::::::::::::::::::::::::::